yitian8/Article-Parser/documentation.md

 > AGC has two plants in Russia.

 While it is clearly visible that the former sentence is more related to the question.

+Each embedding only carry the meanings of that exact sentence without any context.
+This can be problematic since we have to infer its meaning from the context for sentences similar to "This company has stopped exporting its products to Russia."